 There is no such variety of current and reliable guides to magazine selection to assist the librarian as is available in the choice of books, pamphlets and films.
-However, the Basic Book Collections for senior high, junior high and elementary grades, now include magazine lists, as does the Standard Catalog for High Schools.
+However, the Basic Book Collections for senior high, junior high and elementary grades, now include magazine lists.
 The Magazine Evaluation Committee of the American Association of School Librarians, which prepares these lists, is continuing its plans for more prompt and adequate distribution of information.
 Because so little critical information is available, it is desirable that school librarians watch for general lists, especially those planned for public libraries, since much of the description of magazine content they contain would be useful in any type of library.
+Several of the books on children's literature contain good critical comments on children's magazines.

 Magazines for School Libraries by Laura K. Martin, (published by H. W. Wilson, latest edition 1950) is the only book devoted to this subject.
 It contains rather full descriptions of one hundred magazines and includes in charts and comparative discussion, arranged by subject groups, more than two hundred others.
+The information therein is no longer current, but it contains some general description of magazines and their use which may still be helpful.